jdibenes/hl2ss/README.md

 - Multiple streams can be active at the same time but only one client per stream is allowed.
 - Spatial Input is not supported in flat mode.
+- PV camera Mixed Reality Capture is not supported in shared mode.

 ## References